 INTRODUCTION

 Jamun (Syzygium cumini (L.) Skeels), commonly known as Java plum or Indian black plum, is a tropical evergreen fruit tree belonging to the family Myrtaceae.
 It is native to the Indian subcontinent and Southeast Asia and is widely distributed in tropical and subtropical regions of the world (Chadha, 2011).
-The fruit is consumed fresh or processed into juice, jam, jelly, squash, and fermented beverages, while its seeds, bark, and leaves are valued for medicinal properties such as antidiabetic, antioxidant, and antimicrobial effects (Pathak and Ram, 2006; Singh, 2018).
+The fruit is consumed fresh or processed into juice, jam, jelly, squash and fermented beverages, while its seeds, bark and leaves are valued for medicinal properties such as antidiabetic, antioxidant and antimicrobial effects (Pathak and Ram, 2006; Singh, 2018).
 Jamun is nutritionally rich in carbohydrates, iron, calcium, vitamin C and anthocyanins, making it a functional food with both nutritional and therapeutic value (Kumar and Dubey, 2020).

-Although S. cumini is found naturally in forests and scattered trees on farmlands, road sides, and wastelands, organized commercial plantations remain limited.
+Although S. cumini is found naturally in forests and scattered trees on farmlands, road sides and wastelands, organized commercial plantations remain limited.
 According to secondary sources, India ranks second globally in Jamun production (after China) contributing about 15.4 % of world production (13.5 million tonnes).
 The major states producing Jamun are Maharashtra (the largest producer) followed by Uttar Pradesh, Tamil Nadu, Gujarat and Assam.
 Reliable and consolidated data for Madhya Pradesh specifically (in terms of area under cultivation and production volume of Jamun) are limited in the public domain, reflecting the largely un-organised status of Jamun cultivation in many regions.
 The crop has received growing attention for its potential in agroforestry systems and for enhancing farmers’ income on marginal and degraded lands due to its hardiness and minimal management requirements (Bhatnagar et al., 2017).
 Despite its adaptability, productivity and fruit quality vary considerably among cultivars because of genotypic diversity and environmental influences (Kumar and Dubey, 2020).
 Therefore, systematic evaluation of elite cultivars is essential to identify those best suited for specific agro-climatic regions.

-Earlier reports from Gujarat, Uttar Pradesh, and Maharashtra indicated large differences among Jamun genotypes with respect to tree vigour, flowering and fruiting period, yield potential, and fruit physico-chemical characteristics such as total soluble solids (TSS), acidity, pulp percentage, and ascorbic acid content (Singh, 2018; Bhatnagar et al., 2017).
+Earlier reports from Gujarat, Uttar Pradesh and Maharashtra indicated large differences among Jamun genotypes with respect to tree vigour, flowering and fruiting period, yield potential and fruit physico-chemical characteristics such as total soluble solids (TSS), acidity, pulp percentage and ascorbic acid content (Singh, 2018; Bhatnagar et al., 2017).
 For example, Goma Priyanka was identified as a high-yielding cultivar with good fruit size and attractive colour, whereas CISH selections were noted for superior pulp recovery and sweetness (Kumar and Dubey, 2020).
 However, genotype × environment interactions mean that such performance may vary when grown under different soil and climatic conditions.
-The Satpura Hills and Kymore Plateau Agro-ecological Zone of central India (represented by Jabalpur district) experiences a semi-tropical climate characterized by hot summers, monsoon rainfall, and mild winters.
+The Satpura Hills and Kymore Plateau Agro-ecological Zone of central India (represented by Jabalpur district) experiences a semi-tropical climate characterized by hot summers, monsoon rainfall and mild winters.
 Such variable conditions influence growth and reproductive performance of perennial fruit crops, including Jamun (Chadha, 2011).
-Limited region-specific studies have been conducted in this zone, and the absence of localized performance data has constrained the recommendation of suitable cultivars for commercial adoption.
+Limited region-specific studies have been conducted in this zone and the absence of localized performance data has constrained the recommendation of suitable cultivars for commercial adoption.

-Despite the inherent utility and multiple benefits of Jamun, its commercial adoption remains limited owing to a number of constraints: scattered and unorganised plantings, lack of systematic varietal evaluation in many agro-ecologies (including central India), inadequate post-harvest handling and value-addition infrastructure, and limited agronomic standardisation.
+Despite the inherent utility and multiple benefits of Jamun, its commercial adoption remains limited owing to a number of constraints: scattered and unorganised plantings, lack of systematic varietal evaluation in many agro-ecologies (including central India), inadequate post-harvest handling and value-addition infrastructure and limited agronomic standardisation.
 Although India contributes significantly to world production, it lacks organised cultivation systems and documented baseline data for many regions.
 Given these gaps, especially in the Satpura Hills–Kymore Plateau region of Madhya Pradesh, there is a need for systematic evaluation of selected cultivars to identify those best suited to the local growth conditions, which is the focus of the present study.